Sylius/Sylius/bundles/general/overriding_validation.rst

 Overriding Validation
 =====================

-All Sylius validation mapping and forms are using ``sylius`` as the default group.
+All Sylius validation mappings and forms are using ``sylius`` as the default group.

 Changing the validation group
 -----------------------------